el-sherbini/Slider-Pug.js-Sass-JavaScript/README.md

 # Slider
-Simple Slider using (PUG.js, SASS, JAVASCRIPT)
+Simple Slider using PUG.js, Sass, and JavaScript.